iynehz/perl5-Graphics-Grid/README.md

 name "grid".

-The target of this Perl Graphics::Grid library, as of today, is to have most of the R "grid"'s fundamental features mentioned above except for the grid-layout system.
+The target of this Perl Graphics::Grid library, as of today, is to have most of the R "grid"'s fundamental features mentioned above.

 This Graphics::Grid module is the object interface of this libray.
 There is also a function interface [Graphics::Grid::Functions](https://metacpan.org/pod/Graphics::Grid::Functions), which is more like